Community money - invested by the community

 • Because of the support from the community for health-based skills-development projects, as well as the opportunity to make a good, sustainable investment, we started to develop a plan for a community training space where, amongst other possibilities, people can learn to cook tasty, healthy and affordable meals.

-• We supported the organiser of a local mini-market, which launched at Round-about Radstock, to grow the idea in 2018 to bring more local shops, entrepreneurs and community organisations together for local people’s benefit.
+• We supported the organiser of a local mini-market, which launched at Round-about Radstock, to grow the idea for 2018 to bring more local shops, entrepreneurs and community organisations together for local people’s benefit.

-• We have helped to set up and fund a regular youth panel with a devolved budget that young people can apply to.
+• We helped to set up and fund a regular youth panel with a devolved budget that young people could apply to.
 Youth Connect generously provided support.
 This is something we’re really pleased about because it gave young people a voice and an opportunity to make decisions about how to make Radstock and Westfield an even better place to live.

 • Our 5th Dragons’ Den was a great success with over 100 local people present who voted for ten more community projects.
 It’s always a fun occasion and is becoming well know in the community (it even prompted a visit from our MP!), getting funds and support out to the projects than need and deserve it.
 Even the projects that don’t win are offered support to develop and improve their offer, this time two of them took us up on this and were subsequently able to secure some funding.